stanley-gu/standardsCh/chapter.md

 One approach is through the annotation of multiple bodies of data using common controlled and structured vocabularies or "ontologies".

-For example, one successful biomedical ontology is the Gene Ontology (GO).
+For example, one successful biomedical ontology is the Gene Ontology (GO) [@smith2005relations].
 GO defines specific gene products across different species.
 All terms are organized in a hierarchical structure, where there are three main branches: biological process, cellular component, or molecular functions.
-GO terms have been used in millions of annotations relating to gene products described in protein databases [@smith2005relations].
+GO terms have been used in millions of annotations relating to gene products described in protein databases.

 ### Open Biomedical Ontologies (OBO)